The European Centre for Space Applications and Telecommunications (ECSAT) is ESA’s newest facility and its first in the United Kingdom.

 ECSAT is the headquarters of ESA’s programme of Advanced Research in Telecommunications Systems (ARTES), with staff from all departments collaborating with their colleagues at ESA’s technical heart, ESTEC, in the Netherlands.

 In addition to support for the development of satellite communications products, emphasis is put on the development of new satellite-based services and applications for a wide range of down-to-Earth markets.

 In addition, new satellite, ground infrastructure and product developments are initiated through public–private partnerships with world-class satellite operators, with some of the resulting projects being run at ECSAT.

 The Earth Observation Climate Office manages the Climate Change Initiative programme, which develops Essential Climate Variable datasets.
 This supports the United Nations Framework Convention on Climate Change process by furthering our understanding of Earth’s climate and contributing to the global observing system.
 It engages external parties in use of the datasets, and liaises with international climate research communities and programmes on their user needs for climate data from space.

-Exploration activities at ECSAT include the Harwell Robotics and Autonomy Facility (HRAF) initiative; a Curation Facility working with analogue samples in preparation for the eventual reception, handling and curation of extraterrestrial material; and the development and exploitation of exploration technologies, including concepts at low technology readiness levels and those with potential for non-space application.
+Exploration activities at ECSAT include a Sample Analogue Curation Facility working with analogue samples in preparation for the eventual reception, handling and curation of extraterrestrial material; and the development and exploitation of exploration technologies, including concepts at low technology readiness levels and those with potential for non-space application.